solwhitehorn/solwhitehorn.github.io/_posts/2020-05-08-friday-news.md

 * Wednesday, May 6 2020

-A team of astrophysicist recently discovered a new black hole, the closest one to earth that was ever "observed".
+A team of astrophysicists recently discovered a new black hole, the closest one to earth that was ever "observed".
 The article published in *Astronomy & Astrophysics* comes from the European Southern Observatory in collaboration with other institutes.
 This new celestial object has been found in the Telescopium constellation with the help of the MPG/ESO 2.2-metre telescope located in the La Silla Observatory (Chile).
-It seems that the black hole is part of a three star system but so far its presence was only theorized since 2009.
+The fact is that this black hole can't be observed at the moment, we can only deduce it presence due to the influence it has on is neighboring two companion stars.

 The importance of this article comes from the methodology used and its possible future application to discover never-seen before black holes.